0x5d/epsilon-web/README.md

-# epsilon-web
+# epsilon-web (Taylor Sine branch)
-A simple Angular app to calculate the machine epsilon, for my Numerical Analysis course, ST0256.
+A simple Angular app to calculate the sine of x radians using its Taylor series, for my Numerical Analysis course, ST0256.